Last summer, I planned to travel to Laki Beach in Mariveles, Bataan.

 Laki Beach Travel Tips

-- Please be advised that there is no electricity at Laki beach.
-So make sure your phones are fully charged or bring your power banks.
+- There is no electricity at Laki Beach, so ensure your devices are charged or bring power banks.

 Be Responsible Travelers